Key Points

 Choosing Between Null Hypothesis and Hypothesis: Real World Scenarios

 Null and alternative hypotheses are used extensively in medical research.
-Let’s say a team of researchers is trying to determine if flossing decreases the number of cavities a person might experience.
+As such, let’s say a team of researchers is trying to determine if flossing decreases the number of cavities a person might experience.

 Their null hypothesis might look like this: